AlexH192/k3s-cluster/setup/02-master-ubuntu-installation.md

 *   Boot Device Selection: After booting, repeatedly press the F2 key until UEFI appears.
 Navigate to the boot priority settings, and set the USB flash drive as the first priority (even above the SSD)
 *   Storage Allocation: Accept the default LVM settings.
 Storage allocation is fixed in `05-k3s-cluster-setup.md`.
 *   Network Setup: Leave on DHCP for now, Netplan is configured in `04-network-configuration.md`.
-*   User Setup: Created the primary administrator account (`geriatricgoose`), which will be used for all Tailscale and Kubernetes authentication.
+*   User Setup: Created the primary administrator account (`admin`), which will be used for all Tailscale and Kubernetes authentication.